+Figure 1.
+Location of sampling sites, geographic extent of the Sacramento and San Joaquin River watersheds and locations of selected wastewater treatment plants

-Location and Data Sources
+Study area and Data Sources

 The Delta system is the largest estuary on the west coast of North America consisting of about 4,160 km2 of which the Delta makes up about 2,984 km2.The Sacramento and San Joaquin Rivers deliver freshwater to the Delta with about 84% coming from the Sacramento River, 13% coming from the San Joaquin River, and 3% from other smaller rivers (Jassby and Cloern, 2000, Saleh and Domagalski, 2015).
-The Sacramento and San Joaquin Rivers are the two largest River in California delivering an average of 650 cms and 120 cms of water respectfully to the Delta annually.
-Both rives systems contain many diversions and impoundments designed to provide flood protection to downstream cities as well as to divert water used for irrigation in agricultural areas with in the central valley (Kratzer at al, 2011).
-In the Sacramento watershed and upstream from Freeport water is diverted during high winter and spring flows to the Sutter Bypass and the Yolo Bypass, around the Freeport gage and returned to the Sacramento River downstream of Freeport into the Delta.
+The Sacramento and San Joaquin Rivers are the two largest rivers in California delivering an average of 650 m3/s and 120 m3/s of water respectfully to the Delta annually.
+Both river systems contain many upstream diversions and impoundments designed to provide flood protection, drinking water, and irrigation water for agricultural areas with in the Central Valley (Kratzer at al, 2011).
 Nutrients enter the Delta primarily through the Sacramento and San Joaquin Rivers and from municipal wastewater treatment plant (WWTP) inputs.
-The Reginal Sac WWTP is located about 10 miles downstream from the Sacramento River near Freeport site (fig1).
-Sac Reginal is designed to release about 116 Million Gallons per Day (MGD) of secondary treated effluent to the Sacramento River, with nutrient concentrations averaging about 13,594 kg/ day Ammonium (NH4), 14,818 kg/day Total Nitrogen (TN), and 999 kg/day Total Phosphorus (TP) (Yost, 2011).
+The Sacramento Regional Wastewater Treatment Plant is located about 16 km downstream from the Sacramento River near Freeport site (fig1).
+However, the discharge point for the Sacramento Regional Wastewater Treatment Plant is about 0.18 km downstream from the monitoring site at Freeport (Kraus et al, 2017).
+The treatment plant collects wastewater from approximately 1.4 million customers and was designed to release about 116 Million Gallons per Day (MGD) of secondary treated effluent to the Sacramento River, with nutrient loadings averaging about 13,594 kg/ day of Ammonium, 14,818 kg/day Total Nitrogen (TN), and 999 kg/day Total Phosphorus (TP) (Yost, 2011).
 The Stockton WWTP is located about 50 miles downstream from the Vernalis site.
-Stockton WWTP is designed to release about 23 MGD of tertiary treated with nitrification effluent to the San Joaquin River, with lower nutrient concentrations averaging about 114 kg/ day Ammonium (NH4), 1,579 kg/day Total Nitrogen (TN), and 89.9 kg/day Total Phosphorus (TP) (Yost, 2011).
+Stockton WWTP was designed to release about 23 MGD of tertiary treated with nitrification effluent to the San Joaquin River, with lower nutrient concentrations averaging about 114 kg/ day ammonium, 1,579 kg/day Total Nitrogen (TN), and 89.9 kg/day Total Phosphorus (TP) (Yost, 2011).

-Concentration data for nitrate, ammonium, Kjeldahl Nitrogen, orthophosphorus, and total phosphorus (total nitrogen is the sum of nitrate and Kjeldahl Nitrogen) for the study were obtained from two USGS stream gages Sacramento River near Freeport (Freeport, 11447650) and the San Joaquin River at Vernalis (Vernalis, (11303500) over the 1970-2019 period.
-All the discharge data and most of the water quality data was obtained from U.S. Geological Survey National Water Inventory System (NWIS) other water quality data were obtained from published data set associated with Kratzer et al. (2011).
+Concentration data for nitrate, ammonium, Kjeldahl Nitrogen, orthophosphate, total phosphorus, and total nitrogen (total nitrogen is the sum of nitrate and Kjeldahl Nitrogen) for the study were obtained from various sampling programs at two USGS stream gauge locations, Sacramento River near Freeport (Freeport, 11447650) and the San Joaquin River at Vernalis (Vernalis, (11303500) over the 1970-2019 period.
+All the discharge data and most of the water quality data were obtained from U.S. Geological Survey National Water Inventory System (NWIS) other additional water quality data were obtained from previously reports Kratzer et al. (2011).
 These two sites selected for this study were sampled frequently (have more than 200 samples) over the 1970-2019 period and have a continuance record of streamflow data concurrent with the water quality records at these sites.

 Methods